pmeeny/CI-MS4-LoveRugby/TESTING.md

 <br>![Coverage](readme/unit_tests/news_coverage.PNG)

 ### Unit testing information for the Products app
-- For the products app two suites were written to test the views and models
+- For the product's app two suites were written to test the views and models
 - The forms are tested as part of these suites
 - The two suites contain 24 unit tests testing add/modify/views and delete of reviews and products
 <br>![Suite](readme/unit_tests/products_suites.PNG)